worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "Why can't it be both?"

 Martin laughed, which turned into coughing.
-When he recovered, he said: "Sarah, I need to tell you something.
+When he recovered, he said: "Liv, I need to tell you something.
 Doctor says I've got maybe two years.
 The lungs are shot.
 So if there's anything important you need me to do, need me to record, we should do it soon."

-Sarah closed her eyes.
+Liv closed her eyes.
 "Martin..."

 "It's okay.
 I've had a good run.
 Seventy years, most of them interesting.
 But my point is—you need to think about backup.
 What happens to all this data when I'm gone?
 What happens to your work when you're gone?"